-Not Evident Developing Accomplishing Accomplishing with Continuous Improvement ☐ The school is not in the process of developing a plan to align assessments to Maryland College and Career Standards and are embedded into the curriculum to produce a range of data to improve instruction. ☐ The school is in the process of developing a plan to align assessments to Maryland College and Career Standards and embedded into the curriculum to produce a range of data to improve instruction. ☐ Assessments are aligned to Maryland College and Career Standards and are embedded into the curriculum to produce a range of data to improve instruction. ☐ Assessments are aligned to Maryland College and Career Standards and are embedded into the curriculum to produce a range of data to improve instruction that is monitored regularly and is consistently being assessed to maintain vertical and horizontal alignment of curriculum and instruction. ☐ The school is not in the process of using informal and formal assessments to measure student progress towards meeting outcomes and standards. using informal and formal essments to measure student egress towards meeting using informal and formal assessments to measure student progress towards meeting ☐ Informal and formal assessments are consistently used to measure student progress, and growth toward exceeding outcomes, standards, and schoolwide goals and benchmarks.
+Not Evident Developing Accomplishing Accomplishing with Continuous Improvement ☐ The school is not in the process of developing a plan to align assessments to Maryland College and Career Standards and are embedded into the curriculum to produce a range of data to improve instruction. ☐ The school is in the process of developing a plan to align assessments to Maryland College and Career Standards and embedded into the curriculum to produce a range of data to improve instruction. ☐ Assessments are aligned to Maryland College and Career Standards and are embedded into the curriculum to produce a range of data to improve instruction. ☐ Assessments are aligned to Maryland College and Career Standards and are embedded into the curriculum to produce a range of data to improve instruction that is monitored regularly and is consistently being assessed to maintain vertical and horizontal alignment of curriculum and instruction. ☐ The school is not in the process of using informal and formal assessments to measure student progress towards meeting outcomes and standards. ☐ The school is in the process of using informal and formal assessments to measure student progress towards meeting outcomes and standards. ☐ Informal and formal assessments are consistently used to measure student progress toward meeting outcomes and standards. ☐ Informal and formal assessments are consistently used to measure student progress, and growth toward exceeding outcomes, standards, and schoolwide goals and benchmarks.